-Rule 113: Submissions in Reply
+Rule 113: Submissions in Reply (amended 7 March 2003)

 - (A) An Appellant may file submissions in reply within five days after the filing of the Respondent's submissions. - (B) No further submissions may be filed except with leave of the Appeals Chamber.